 But regardless of why exactly people are buying these, the fact is that they’ll be ending up with a really fantastic little car that will do just about everything most people could ask of it.

 Sure, it mightn’t exactly cater to the revheads out there, but to you lot, among which I am one, just remember that the CX-5 Turbo and the new Mazda3 G25 are cars that also exist in the company’s lineup.
 For everyone else though, this thing’ll do the job very nicely.

 2019 Mazda CX-3 Akari AWD List Price: $37,490 | As Tested: $37,790

 Pros: Excellent selection of cabin materials, smooth and intuitive transmission, still looks great

 Cons: Naturally aspirated engine feels a bit gutless, tiny infotainment screen, tight rear seat

 In a nutshell: Despite its age, the CX-3 still looks and feels fresh in a sea of newcomers.

-Full Disclosure: Mazda Australia lent us the car for this review for a week with a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Mazda Australia for a week with a full tank of fuel.
 All additional fuel expenses were covered by the author.
 Additionally, our good friends at MPF Detailing gave it a complementary Express Detail for us prior to our photo shoot.